Criminal Acts Can Lead to Wrongful Death Claims

 Anyone who watches criminal courtroom dramas on TV or at the movies knows the phrase, “beyond a reasonable doubt.”
 This is an important jury instruction that essentially states that jurors cannot convict a defendant unless they find that the evidence leaves no doubt that the person is guilty of the charges.
 This strict standard is of particular importance in murder trials when you consider that the North Carolina Department of Safety listed 150 offenders on death row as of the end of 2014.

 Wrongful death cases, on the other hand, follow North Carolina civil law.
 Since a guilty verdict does not yield jail time or other criminal penalties, civil suits generally follow a different standard of proof.
-Juries can consider defendants guilty based on a preponderance of evidence.
+Juries can consider defendants guilty based on a preponderance of the evidence.
 This basically means that the jury (or a judge in a bench trial) believes that the evidence makes it more likely than not that the charges are true.
 Even when a judge elevates the standards to clear and convincing evidence, it is clear that a person who was acquitted in the criminal courts can face stiff penalties in a civil trial.

 NC Families Can Pursue Compensation for a Variety of Losses in a Wrongful Death Lawsuit